Anti-Raid/splashtail/README.md

 - Advanced Active Anti-Spam (maybe AI-based image classification blocks) []

+### Permissions

+- A command is the base unit for access control.
+This means that all operations with differing access controls must have commands associated with them.
+- This means that all operations (list backup, create/restore backup, delete backup) *MUST* have associated commands
+- Sometimes, an operation (such as a web-only operation) may not have a module/command associated with it.
+In such cases, a 'virtual' module should be used.
+Virtual modules are modules with commands that are not registered via Discord's API.
+They are used to group commands together for access control purposes and to ensure that each operation is tied to a command

 ### Development

 Run ``cargo sqlx prepare`` in the ``botv2`` folder before committing anything.
 This will regenerate the SQLX files used by the bot to interact with the database.
 Note that ``make buildbot`` will automatically run this now.